- Exhibitions & Events

 A curator will contact you to indicate if your internship is approved.
 At that time, KAM curatorial interns should register for independent study using the instructions below.

-Option 1: Independent Study through Home Department
+Option 1: Practicum through Home Department

 The student’s advisor or faculty member will authorize and assist the student in enrolling in an independent study (or similar course) in their own department as credit for either 2 or 3 credit hours, in exchange for their work.
 A KAM curator will assume responsibility for overseeing and evaluating the student’s work at the museum, while the advisor will ensure the student receives proper credit in return.
 The curator will assign a letter grade at the end of the internship.